BusyBiee1/2025-01-23-SBA-318-ExpressServerApp/readme.txt

 1 Index file:
   has:
-    two error middleware
+    two error middleware (one in module)
+    (eg:localhost:3000/api/userTEST ERROR)

-    one error custom middleware in its own module one time stamp middleware
+    one error custom middleware (in module)
+    (eg:localhost:3000/api/users/customMiddleWare)

-    one custom middleware in its own module
+    one time stamp middleware

 2. Data dir:
    has:
      three data files namely, users, posts, comments

 Functionality:
 For users data one can perform    -get, patch, delete, post For posts data one can perform    -get, patch, delete, post For comments data one can perform -get, patch, delete, post